 So, if you find you need more support after being discharged, please do get in touch.

 How do we use your information?

 We receive a lot of personal information about patients from you, your family and other services.
 We need this information so that we can provide you with best care and treatment.
 Members of the hospice team looking after you may share your personal information with each other.
 This team may include nurses, doctors, therapists, pharmacists and clerical support staff plus students and trainees in medicine or other health and social care professionals who are looking after you.
-We do our utmost to protect any information you provide us with, but if you have any further questions or wish to see our full policy for how we handle your information, please ask a member of your Weston Hospicecare team or write to our Caldicott Guardian at the address below:
+We do our utmost to protect any information you provide us with, but if you have any further questions or wish to discuss our full policy about how we handle your information, please ask a member of your Weston Hospicecare team or write to our Caldicott Guardian at the address below:

 Director of Patient Services